maumcl/MarkDown-Language/README.md

 Main commands of this language

-### LET'S GET STARTED

 * __Bold Letter__           // Use either \_\_Word__ or \*\*Word**
 * _Italic Letter_           // Use either \_Word_ or \*Word*
 * ~~Strikethrough Letter~~  //  Use \~~Word~~
 * `Shaded Word`     // Use \`Word`

  You can also mix up these characteristics whatever you want
  ---
  ( Use \--- to separate in areas as showed above)